Flying Food Group Recall Is Expanded to Include More Listeria Contaminated Chicken Products Sold at Starbucks Locations in Georgia, Alabama & Florida

 Any Florida, Alabama or Georgia customer of Starbucks who has consumed one of the recalled products is at risk for Listeria food poisoning.
 Listeria infection can result in Listeriosis, a foodborne illness with potentially serious and life threatening health consequences.
 Symptoms of Listeria food poisoning (i.e., muscle aches, fever, nausea, diarrhea, stiff neck, loss of balance) may not appear for several days or several weeks because Listeria pathogens have a relatively long incubation period (3-70 days).
 Pregnant women are most at risk because they are 20 times more likely to suffer Listeriosis than other healthy adults.
 Any customer who suspects that they are suffering Listeria food poisoning should seek medical care as soon as possible.

 Daniel Ragland is a food poisoning attorney and available to serve consumers throughout the Southeast including Georgia, Florida and Alabama.
 He has expertise in the fields of foodborne illness and food safety.
-Mr. Ragland is a founding partner of the law firm Ragland & Jones, LLP located in Atlanta, Georgia.
+Mr. Ragland is a founding partner of the law firm Ragland Law Firm, LLP located in Atlanta, Georgia.
 Any person with concerns about these recalled contaminated food products may contact Mr. Ragland by email or phone (770) 407-7300.

 Customers of Starbucks coffee shops in Georgia and Alabama may have purchased Listeria contaminated chicken products between July 13 and July 15, 2011.
 Yesterday, the U.S. Department of Agriculture’s Food Safety Inspection Service (FSIS) issued a press release announcing that 204 pounds of ready-to-eat chicken wraps and chicken “bistro” boxes were being recalled because of possible contamination with Listeria monocytogens, a bacterial pathogen known to cause food poisoning and a foodborne illness known as Listeriosis.
 The recalled chicken products were produced on July 13, 2011 by Flying Food Group, LLC, a food company based in Lawrenceville, Georgia.
 Products being recalled are as follows: